Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 Fundamentals of Sydney Mint proof coining in the Edward VII era (1902 - 1910)

 King Edward VII reigned between 1902 and 1910.
-In 1902, the Sydney Mint struck a Five Pounds, Two Pounds, Sovereign and Half Sovereign to a matt proof finish, each with a milled edge.
+In 1902, the Sydney Mint struck a Five Pounds, Two Pounds, Sovereign and Half Sovereign to a matt proof finish, each coin featuring a milled edge.
 The coins were struck from sand blasted dies to give the coins a matt finish and contained in one set.

 The 1902 four-coin Proof Set (£5, £2. sovereign and half sovereign) was offered at Glendinings in 1953 in the sale of the Henry Dangar Collection (Lot 233).
-It was acquired by Spink & Son Ltd London who sold it to Adelaide collector, Sydney Hagley.
+It was acquired by Spink & Son Ltd London and sold to Adelaide collector, Sydney Hagley.
 The set was eventually offered by Spink Auctions Australia November 1989 (Lots 1329, 1330, 1331, 1332) acquired by Barrie Winsor and sold into the Quartermaster Collection.
 The set is currently held by a Melbourne collector.

 The Sydney mint also produced the 1902 Proof Sovereign to a brilliant finish.
 Two examples were held by Henry Dangar and offered at Glendinings in 1953 as lots 234 & 235.
 Their whereabouts are unknown.
 They have never appeared at an Australian auction.

+There is a gilt base metal striking of the reverse of the 1906 Sydney Sovereign.
+The obverse bears the word 'MODEL'.
+The coin was struck at the Royal Mint for display purposes, part of a set that included the Melbourne and Perth Mint 1906 Sovereigns.
 John Sharples indicates in his studies the existence of a 1910 Proof Sovereign, but it has never been confirmed.
 Barrie Winsor indicates in his notes that the year exists as a proof.

 114045-N&V-1910-Proof-Sovereign-OBV-TECH-May-2026